 It’s pretty amazing what they’ve been able to do with the attraction.
 And I can even see how improvements can and potentially will be added in the future.

 When you ride Rise of the Resistance you can expect all of the following: a themed queue, mission-type experience, capture, holding rooms, an interrogation, and a thrilling escape!

-Next, let’s go over how to obtain a boarding group.
-Then if you would like to continue, I’ll walk you through the whole experience.
+If you would like to continue, I’ll walk you through the whole experience below.
 However, if you don’t want to know the full details, I get it.